hyperform/hyperform.github.io/docs/usage.md

     *   `oninput` validate after a field changes
     *   `onblur` validate after a field is left
-    *   `hybrid` an intelligent mixed approach: report valid value on input, but complain about invalid value on blur
     *   `onsubmit` validate when the form should be submitted
     *   `never`: never revalidates on its own
+    *   `hybrid` an intelligent mixed approach: report valid value on input, but complain about invalid value on blur.
+This is similar to what most browsers do.
+The person filling out the form gets instant feedback, when they enter a valid value, but won’t be distracted by premature error messages while typing.

     Default: `hybrid`.
 *   `validEvent`: (*bool*) Whether the non-standard `valid` event should be triggered.
 Default: `true`.